Mu'allaqat: The poems

 The seven Mu'allaqat, and also the poems appended to them, represent almost every type of ancient Arabian poetry.
 Tarafa's poem includes a long, anatomically exact description of his camel, common in pre-Islamic poetry.
 The Mu'allaqat of 'Amr and Harith contain fakhr (boasting) about the splendors of their tribe.
 The song of Zuhayr is presented as the "practical wisdom of a sober man of the world."
 The other poems are fairly typical examples of the customary qasida, the long poem of ancient Arabia.
 The Mu'allaqat of 'Antara has a warlike tone, in contrast to the peaceful themes of Labid.

 There is a high degree of uniformity in the Mu'allaqat.
 The poets use a strict metrical system.
 The only poem which shows unusual metrical freedom is the song of 'Abid.
 However, Abid's contemporary Imru' al-Qais, in a poem which in other respects also exhibits certain coincidences with that of 'Abid, also shows considerable licence in the use of the same rare metre.
 The deviations from the schema in 'Abid may be due to incorrect transmission by compilers who failed to grasp the metre.
 The other poems ascribed to 'Abid, together with all the rest attributed to Imru' al-Qais, are constructed in precise accord with the metrical canons.

 The last poet in the Mu'allaqat is Hammad, the compiler of the Mu'allaqat.
 Hammad may have altered the text and transposed some verses.
 Some of the Mu'allaqat have several preambles: so, especially, that of 'Amr, the first eight verses of which belong not to the poem, but to another poet.
 Some of the poems exhibit great divergences (both in the order and number of the verses and in textual details) from their exemplars in other poetic anthologies.
 This is particularly the case with the oldest Mu'allaqat, that of Imru' al-Qais.
 According to Nöldeke, the most accurate text is that of the latest Mu'allaqat, the song of Labid.

 The Mu'allaqat exist in many manuscripts, some with old commentaries.
 Printed editions include that of Charles James Lyall with the commentary of Tibrizi (Calcutta, 1894).
 Johnson's detailed translation, published by the Bombay Education Society in 1893, includes an introduction and analysis by Arabic scholar Shaikh Faizullabhai.
+A notable commentary titled Ḥall al-ʿUqdah fī Sharḥ Sabʿ Muʿallaqah was written by Momtazuddin Ahmad.